Courses

 This course provides an overview of the laws, rules and regulations, and jurisprudence relating to public and private higher education institutions.
 Emphasis is placed on institutional governance, students’ rights and responsibilities, and federal and state laws, rules, and regulations that govern and guide higher education institutions.
 The overarching objective of this course is to educate students on the legal frameworks that affect institutions and apply them in practice.

-Faculty: Ryan Brown
+Faculty: Winston G. DeCuir, Jr. and Ryan Brown

 Energy Policy & Climate Change***

 This seminar considers legal, political, technological, and economic aspects of current problems in the petroleum, natural gas, electrical, nuclear, coal and renewable energy industries with particular focus on the impact of climate change policies on energy use in the U.S. and abroad.
-In addition to global warming and other climate change issues, the seminar will examine (1) the nexus between oil and gas prices and geopolitics; (2) actual and potential international, U.S., and state carbon emission regulation and trading (“cap-and-trade”) and taxation and carbon pricing regimes; (3) the tensions between state and federal efforts to address energy issues; (4) the problems and prospects of introducing new fuels and fuel sources, including hydrogen, solar, wind and other renewables, into the U.S. and world economies; (5) transportation fuel issues, including biofuels and electric cars; (6) electricity markets and generation, regulated and unregulated markets, and the future of the electric utility industry and electricity grid, including demand-side management and distributed generation; and (7) the role of each of the 3 branches of government in developing and implementing climate change policies.
+In addition to global warming and other climate change issues, the seminar will examine (1) the nexus between oil and gas prices and geopolitics; (2) actual and potential international, U.S., and state carbon emission regulation and trading (“cap-and-trade”), and taxation and carbon pricing regimes; (3) the tensions between state and federal efforts to address energy issues; (4) the problems and prospects of introducing new fuels and fuel sources, including hydrogen, solar, wind and other renewables, into the U.S. and world economies; (5) transportation fuel issues, including biofuels and electric cars; (6) electricity markets and generation, regulated and unregulated markets, and the future of the electric utility industry and electricity grid, including demand-side management and distributed generation; and (7) the role of each of the 3 branches of government in developing and implementing climate change policies.

 Faculty: Mark Menezes and Maryam Brown